Cloudcatchers Summer Ginko No. 80

 The weatherman had a lot of trouble deciding what our day would bring, but all was well.
 There were blue skies, not too hot, and a new venue to be explored at the Bicentennial Park in Ballina, with picnic facilities along with some first-growth coastal forest.

-Continue reading “Cloudcatchers’ Winter Ginko (No. 70)”
+Continue reading “Cloudcatchers’ Spring Ginko (No. 71)”